 • Organisations and functions of nervous and endocrine systems;

 • Genetics and evolution;

 Balance of independent study and scheduled teaching activity

 Lecturer-provided materials will be placed online.
 These will include lecture slides with accompanying audio, self-test materials, and – where available – online readings.

 On successful completion of this module the student will be able to:

-1. describe the conceptual issues in biological psychology and the history of its development;
+1. describe conceptual issues in biological psychology and the history of its development;

-2. explain the operating principles of the brain and of the physiological and behavioural mechanisms involved in adaptations to the environment;
+2. identify the operating principles of the brain and of the physiological and behavioural mechanisms involved in adaptations to the environment;

 3. explain the meaning of data derived from animal and human experiments.